 The Illustration Industry is built around licensing artwork rights – if you haven’t already, make sure you first read Pricing Basics and How to calculate a fee.
-If you’ve not come across the term ‘licensing’ before we have written this resource on how to licence illustration to get you started.
+If you’ve not come across the term ‘licensing’ before we’ve written this resource on how to licence illustration to get you started.

-Illustration licence fees are scale-based – low usage can attract a low fee and high usage can attract high fees.
-Put simply, if a client wants to use an illustration across many formats being seen by a large number of people – then the higher fee value it could possibly attract.
+Illustration licence fees are scale-based – low usage can attract a low fee and high usage can attract a high fee.
+Put simply, if a client wants to use an illustration across many formats for a large number audience, you’ll quote a higher fee.

-When quoting for any project – how the work will be used (also known as ‘usage’) is one of the most important factors to consider when drawing up a quote.
+When quoting for any project, how the work will be used (also known as ‘usage’) is one of the most important factors to consider.
 The AOI Pricing Calculator helps you consider all the individual ways illustration can be applied, and helps you consider a fee for each one.

-We have the following tips for members to help build an appropriate quote:
+The following tips will help you build an appropriate quote:

 The AOI would like to make resources accessible to all members.
 If you would like an alternative format please ask.